 He was a producer for CNN during the O.J.
 Simpson murder trial and co-produced Inventing L.A.: The Chandlers and Their Times (2009) for PBS.

 Before he began writing books and film, McDougal was a staff writer covering movies and media for the Los Angeles Times, TV Guide and the New York Times.
-A UCLA graduate, McDougal holds a Bachelor's in English and a Master's in Journalism.
-He was awarded a John S. Knight Fellowship at Stanford University and spent a year teaching and studying in Palo Alto, Japan and Canada.
-Over the years, his journalism has won over 50 honors, including the National Headliners and George Peabody Award.
+A UCLA graduate, McDougal earned a B.A. and an M.A. in English and journalism at UCLA.
+IN 1981, he was awarded a John S. Knight Fellowship at Stanford University and spent a year teaching and studying in Palo Alto, Japan and Canada.
+Over a career spanning nearly half a century, his journalism has won over fifty honors, including the National Headliners and George Peabody Award.

 A contributing writer with TV Guide, McDougal has also written for Los Angeles Magazine, Premiere, and the Los Angeles Times Sunday Magazine.

 McDougal has lectured in journalism and creative writing at UCLA, Stanford, and the California State Universities at Fullerton and Long Beach.
-He and his wife, Sharon, live near Memphis, Tennessee, have five children, and 14 grandchildren.
+McDougal and his wife, Sharon, live near Memphis, Tennessee.